 The Florida Municipal Power Agency (FMPA or the Agency) is a project-oriented, jointaction agency.
 There are currently 31 Members of FMPA - each a municipal electric utility - located throughout the State of Florida.
 As a joint-action agency, FMPA facilitates opportunities for FMPA Members to achieve economies of scale in power generation and related services.
 FMPA's direct responsibility for power supply planning can be separated into two roles.
 First, for the 13 All Requirements Power Supply Project (ARP) Participants who receive capacity and energy from the ARP, FMPA supplies all of the electric power and energy, transmission and associated services, unless limited by a contract rate of delivery, except for certain excluded resources.
 Second, for member systems that do not purchase their full requirements from the ARP, the Agency's role has been to evaluate joint action opportunities and make the findings available to such members, whereby each member can elect whether or not to participate in that project.
-FMPA currently has five such power supply projects - Stanton, Tri-City, Stanton II, St. Lucie, and the Florida Municipal Solar Project.
+FMPA currently has six such power supply projects - Stanton, Tri-City, Stanton II, St. Lucie, Florida Municipal Solar Project Phase I, and Florida Municipal Solar Project Phase II.
 FMPA's TYSP is focused on the resources of, and planning for, the ARP.

-The total summer capacity of ARP resources for the year 2019 is 1,721 MW.
+The total summer capacity of ARP resources for the year 2020 is 1,730 MW.
 This capacity is comprised of ARP Participant-owned resources, ARP Participant and ARP entitlements and ownership shares in nuclear, coal and gas-fired power plants located in the State of Florida, ARP owned resources, and power purchase agreements, and is summarized below in Table ES-1.

 Resource Category Summer Capacity (MW)

-Excluded Resources 35
+Nuclear (Excluded Resource and ARP) 48

-ARP System Generation 1,443
+ARP System Generation 1,438

 Power Purchases 243

-Net Total ARP Resources [1] 1,721
+Net Total 2020 ARP Resources [1] 1,730

-Table ES-1FMPA ARP Summer 2019 Capacity Resources
+Table ES-1FMPA ARP Summer 2020 Capacity Resources